 \section{Fiber product of a cover with itself}

+{ } The goal of this section is to prove that the fiber product of \Cref{eq: fiber product askew} has two connected components.
+We base change to the complex field and assume $k = \C$ for the entire section, as this streamlines some geometric arguments; we explain in the proof of \Cref{corollary: Z has two connected components} how to remove this hypothesis.
+As a byproduct, we compute the possible monodromy groups of the cover $\pi$.

-{ } Let $X$ and $Y$ be complex connected smooth projective curves of respective genera $g(X)=1$ and $g(Y)=2$.
+Let $X$ and $Y$ be complex connected smooth projective curves of respective genera $g(X)=1$ and $g(Y)=2$.
 Let $\pi\colon Y \to X$ be a branched cover of degree $n$.
-Assume $\pi\colon Y \to X$ to be irreducible: if $\pi$ splits as the composition of two morphisms, one of the two has degree 1.
-The branched cover $\pi$ is étale outside a finite set $\mathcal{B}\subseteq X$, which is known as the branch locus of $\pi$ \cite[\href{https://stacks.math.columbia.edu/tag/0C1C}{Lemma 0C1C}]{stacks-project}. \begin{remark} { } We investigate the relative position of the ramification points of the cover $\pi\colon Y \to X$.
-Let $e_\pi(y)$ denote the ramification degree of a point $y \in Y$ through the map $\pi$.
+Assume that $\pi\colon Y \to X$ is irreducible: if $\pi$ splits as the composition of two morphisms, one of the two has degree 1.
+The branched cover $\pi$ is étale outside a finite set $\mathcal{B}\subseteq X$, known as the branch locus of $\pi$ \cite[\href{https://stacks.math.columbia.edu/tag/0C1C}{Lemma 0C1C}]{stacks-project}. \begin{remark} { } Let $e_\pi(y)$ denote the ramification index of a point $y \in Y$ through the map $\pi$.
 The Riemann-Hurwitz formula gives

-There are only 3 ramification types compatible with this computation. \begin{enumerate}[label=\Roman*.] \item There are two ramified points $y_1, \, y_2 \in Y$ with ramification degree 2 in different fibers: $e_\pi(y_1)=e_\pi(y_2)=1$ and $\pi(y_1)\neq \pi(y_2)$.
+There are only 3 ramification types compatible with this computation. \begin{enumerate}[label=\Roman*.] \item There are two ramified points $y_1, \, y_2 \in Y$ with ramification index 2 in different fibers: $e_\pi(y_1)=e_\pi(y_2)=2$ and $\pi(y_1)\neq \pi(y_2)$.
 This is the generic ramification type.